ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 ### Specifying available colors

 It is possible to configure which colors are available in the color dropdown.
-Use the {@link module:font/fontcolor~FontColorConfig#colors `fontColor.colors`} and {@link module:font/fontbackgroundcolor~FontBackgroundColorConfig#colors `fontBackgroundColor.colors`} configuration options to do so.
+Use the {@link module:font/fontcolor~FontColorConfig#colors `config.fontColor.colors`} and {@link module:font/fontbackgroundcolor~FontBackgroundColorConfig#colors `config.fontBackgroundColor.colors`} configuration options to do so.

 ```js
 ClassicEditor